J. L. Austin: "Other Minds"

-Although Austin agrees with (2), quipping that "we should be in a pretty predicament if I did", he found (1) to be false and (3) to be therefore unnecessary.
+Although Austin agrees with (2), quipping that "we should be in a pretty predicament if I did [introspect another's feelings]", he found (1) to be false and (3) to be therefore unnecessary.
 The background assumption to (1), Austin claims, is that if I say that I know X and later find out that X is false, I did not know it.
 Austin believes that this is not consistent with the way we actually use language.
 He claims that if I was in a position where I would normally say that I know X, if X should turn out to be false, I would be speechless rather than self-corrective.
 He gives an argument that this is so by suggesting that believing is to knowing as intending is to promising— knowing and promising are the speech-act versions of believing and intending respectively.

 "A Plea for Excuses"

 A Plea for Excuses is both a demonstration by example, and a defense of the methods of ordinary language philosophy, which proceeds on the conviction that:

 "...our common stock of words embodies all the distinctions men have found worth drawing, and the connections they have found worth marking, in the lifetime of many generations: these surely are likely to be more numerous, more sound, since they have stood up to the long test of survival of the fittest, and more subtle, at least in all ordinary and reasonable practical matters, than any that you or I are likely to think up in our armchair of an afternoon—the most favourite alternative method."

 An example of such a distinction Austin describes in a footnote is that between the phrases "by mistake" and "by accident".
 Although their uses are similar, Austin argues that with the right examples we can see that a distinction exists in when one or the other phrase is appropriate.

 Austin proposes some curious philosophical tools.
 For instance, he uses a sort of word game for developing an understanding of a key concept.
 This involves taking up a dictionary and finding a selection of terms relating to the key concept, then looking up each of the words in the explanation of their meaning.
-This process is iterated until the list of words begins to repeat, closing in a "family circle" of words relating to the key concept.
+This process is iterated until the list of words begins to repeat, closing a "family circle" of words relating to the key concept.

-Austin, Wittgenstein and Ryle

-Austin occupies a place in philosophy of language alongside the Cantabrigian Wittgenstein and Austin's fellow Oxonian Gilbert Ryle in staunchly advocating the examination of the way words are ordinarily used in order to elucidate meaning and by this means avoid philosophical confusion.
-Unlike many ordinary language philosophers, however, Austin disavowed any overt indebtedness to Wittgenstein's later philosophy.